 Different social media platforms have unique features, audiences, and engagement styles.
 Therefore, it is important to tailor your social media strategy to each platform to maximize its effectiveness.
 Here are some key considerations:

 Make a Social Media Plan That Works for You

 Follow your favorite brands.
 Ask questions.
 Go ahead and read all those “How To” and “Best Of” posts.
 Then, take the tips and suggestions that resonate with you for your brand, and apply them as needed.
 But don’t stop there.
 See what works best and skip the rest.
-If your community isn’t online at 6 AM like someone else’s, it’s not going to make much sense to post at that time.
-Copying someone else’s social plan isn’t exactly the best strategy.
+If your community isn’t online at 6 AM like someone else’s, it won’t make much sense to post at that time.

-Do your homework and find out who your target market is.
-For example, check your Facebook Page’s “Insights” and see when your community is online, what posts do they interact and engage with the most, and what type of content keeps them coming back for more?
+Experiment with different posting schedules and use social media analytics to determine when your audience is most active.
+Once you know these basics, you can start building the foundation for your social strategy.
+For example, check your Facebook Page’s “Insights” and see when your community is online.
+What posts do they interact and engage with the most, and what type of content keeps them coming back for more?

 Understand Platform Demographics